AN UPDATED HISTORY

 THE ANCIENT ORDER OF HIBERNIANS IN AMERICA

-This updated history of the origins and activities of the Ancient Order of Hibernians was completed by the National Historian’s Office in June, 2018.
-Many well-meaning authors have tried to record the genesis of the Order as they heard it from their elders or from those they considered knowledgeable, but memories of old men and hearsay recollections from their sons and others are poor foundations on which to build a history.
-However, history is not just a ‘thing of the past’; history is a living study.
-Archaeology and technology constantly revise old beliefs, confirm former myths and reveal the truths behind what was once considered legend.
-In addition, advances in digital technology, like computers and the Internet, make formerly unobtainable and out of print documents available allowing us to search for and double-check references and provide validation of source data not previously practical.
-Today’s digital domain is a tremendous resource for researchers.
-We are in a better position today to evaluate what early authors wrote about our history by returning to the primary sources that they themselves used and some that they were not even able to access.
-We also have more recent studies by scholars based on modern research.
-This presentation contains the latest information gleaned from 25 years of first-hand research into the works of validated historians, interviews with knowledgeable experts and personal experience.
-The research will continue and more data will be added in the future as we grow, but this is as accurate as can be presented at this time.
-The information contained in this presentation is divided into the following categories:
+This updated history of the origins and activities of the Ancient Order of Hibernians (AOH) was completed by the National Historian’s Office in June, 2020.
+The difficulty in preparing this history were increased by the partisan character of a large portion of the evidence.
+James Madison well remarked, that the Irish nation has been as much traduced by the pen of history as it has been by the rod of power; so has the history of the AOH.
+Many well-meaning authors have recorded the genesis of our Order as they heard it from their elders or those they considered knowledgeable.
+Yet, memories and hearsay, while valuable, are poor foundations on which to build an accurate history.
+History is not just a ‘thing of the past’; it is a living study.
+Research constantly revises old beliefs, confirms former myths and reveals truths behind what was once considered legend.
+In addition, advances in digital technology make many formerly unobtainable documents available allowing us to double-check references and validate source data not previously practical.
+We are in a better position today to evaluate what early authors wrote about our history by returning to the sources they used, free from conflicting opinions of their day while consulting recent scholastic resources unavailable in their time.

 THE IRISH IN EARLY AMERICA